Music Instructors - Georgetown, Texas

 David Pencil

-Portia is passionate about introducing children to music from around the world and teaches Music Together® family music classes at Dolce Music Studio to the next generation of music makers.
+Portia is a Board-Certified Music Therapist (MT-BC), and is currently furthering her music therapy education as she pursues a Master’s degree in Music Therapy, with an emphasis in counseling.
+Her philosophy comes from a humanistic approach that focuses on the person as a whole, aiming to help students/clients actualize their potential and reach their goals to become their best selves.
+She is available for music therapy sessions for persons of all ages.
+She also holds a graduate level certificate in adaptive music lessons and is available for students that need additional support in learning to play various instruments, including the piano, ukulele, guitar, and/or voice.
+Lastly, she is passionate about introducing children to music from around the world and teaches Music Together® family music classes at Dolce Music Studio to the next generation of music makers.
 The musical bond between grownups and their children from this experience is priceless and continues beyond the class!
-Portia is also in graduate school to become a Board-Certified Music Therapist, with the goal of bringing the joy and healing powers of music and music-making to the special needs community.
-As a multi-instrumentalist, she is available for special needs music lessons for students on the piano, ukulele, guitar and/or voice.
 Portia has three young children who keep her on her toes, and a fantastic husband who makes life fun.
 When she’s not chasing the kids around town for their activities or making music as a family, she can be seen running or biking the San Gabriel Trail.

 Conner Redlin